vitaliy-bobrov/metalsmith-blog-source/source/pages/about.md

 ---
 ## Bio

 Vitalii is a Front-end engineer from Ukraine with more than 5 years of experience in web development.
 He started his career with PHP & Drupal CMF and later realized that JavaScript and front-end are the exiting most things technologies.
 Currently, Vitalii lives in Poland, in the old nice city called Wroclaw.
-In delays of work at office and open source projects maintenance, he loves to spend time with his wife and little daughter, play different musical instruments and driving.
+In delays of work at office and open source projects maintenance, he loves to spend time with his significant other and little child, play different musical instruments and driving.

 ## Contact